m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 ### Mavi - Open-source Project (in development)

-Please visit [GitHub](https://github.com/m-emre-yalcin/mavi) to see the project.

-Create an abstracted and extendible server from one JSON file!
+> Create an abstracted and extendible server from one JSON file!
 This module aims to lift repetitive works that you have made every time building a server from scratch.
+>
+> Please visit [GitHub](https://github.com/m-emre-yalcin/mavi) to see the project.

 Mavi is born from my social network project "Lorinto".
 When I was developing my project's [API](https://api.lorinto.com), I realized I have some reusable and easy-to-understand patterns in my architecture.
 So I want it to be open-sourced and shared with the world.